Tripura Upanishad

 The Tripura Upanishad (त्रिपुरा उपनिषद्, IAST: Tripurā Upaniṣad) is a medieval era minor Upanishad of Hinduism.
 Composed in Sanskrit, the text is classified as a Shakta Upanishad and attached to the Rigveda.
-It is, as an Upanishad, a part of the corpus of Vedanta literature collection that present the philosophical concepts of Hinduism.
+As an Upanishad, it is part of the corpus of Vedanta literature that presents the philosophical concepts of Hinduism.

 The Tripura Upanishad places the goddess Tripura Sundari as the ultimate Shakti (energy, power) of the universe..
 The text is one of the important texts of the Shakta tradition and notable for its theory of Tripura (literally "three cities") symbolizing the three roads of work, worship and wisdom.

-Douglas Brooks states the text is historically notable as being "as close to an introduction to Shakta Tantrism as we may find", distilling into its 16 verses almost every important topic in Shakta Tantra tradition.
+Douglas Brooks states that the text is historically notable as being "as close to an introduction to Shakta Tantrism as we may find", distilling into its 16 verses almost every important topic in Shakta Tantra tradition.
 The text presents the Srividya yantra as a means of meditation.
 The text links the Shakti Tantra tradition as a Vedic attribute, however this link has been contested by scholars.

 The philosophical premises in this text as in many Shakta Upanishads, states June McDaniel, is syncretism of Samkhya and Advaita Vedanta schools of Hindu philosophy, called Shaktadavaitavada (literally, the path of nondualistic Shakti).

 History

 The author and the date when Tripura Upanishad was composed are unknown.
-The text was likely composed, in the same period as other Shakta Upanishads, between the 12th- and 15th-century CE.
+The text was likely composed in the same period as other Shakta Upanishads, between the 12th- and 15th-century CE.
 Buhnemann suggests the Tripura Upanishad was probably composed after the 15th-century CE.
-While this text is a relatively late composition in the Upanishadic collection, literary evidence confirms that Shakta Tantrism has roots in ancient times and the interaction between Vedic and Tantric traditions trace back to at least the sixth century, and the surge in Tantra tradition developments during the late medieval period, states Geoffrey Samuel, were a means to confront and cope with Islamic invasions and political instability in and after 14th-century CE in parts of India and Tibet.
+While this text is a relatively late composition in the Upanishadic collection, literary evidence confirms that Shakta Tantrism has roots in ancient times and the interaction between Vedic and Tantric traditions trace back to at least the sixth century.
+Geoffrey Samuel notes that the surge in Tantra tradition developments during the late medieval period, were responses to Islamic invasions and political instability in parts of India and Tibet after 14th-century CE.

 The text was translated by AG Krishna Warrier in 1967.
-However, scholarly reviews such as those by Brooks have questioned the translation and its conservative modern interpretation that is inconsistent with how the text was interpreted by 15th- to 18th-century Indian scholars such as Bhaskararaya in their bhasya (review and commentary).
+However, Brooks has questioned both the translation and its conservative modern interpretation, arguing that they are inconsistent with how the text was interpreted by 15th- to 18th-century scholars such as Bhaskararaya in their bhasya (review and commentary).

 The Upanishad has survived into the modern times in two recensions, one attached to the Rigveda and other to the Atharvaveda.
 Manuscripts of this text are also found titled as Tripuropanisad.
 In the Telugu language anthology of 108 Upanishads of the Muktika canon, narrated by Rama to Hanuman, it is listed at number 82.
 The Tripura Upanishad is complemented by Bhavana Upanishad, and the text accompanies the tantra rituals text Parasurama Kalpasutra in Shakta traditions.